Kilo27/foobar_2025_Question_1/README.md

 ## ❗ Tips
 - Some rules are subtle.
 Use both logic and creativity!
 - Not all answers are directly hinted.
-Bonus for finding wildcards!

 ---
 - Please have only one instance of the executable running per team.